fazlearefin/fedora-dev-machine-setup/README.md

   - install neovim packages
   - install [lazyvim](https://www.lazyvim.org) neovim distribution
     - open `nvim` from terminal and let the plugins get installed automatically on the initial launch
-- **role: zsh**
-  - install zsh package and set user shell to zsh
-  - install antigen zsh plugin manager
-  - copy and enable sample `~/.zshrc` file if one does not exist
-    - contains function to stop ssh-agent from asking for encrypted ssh key password repeatedly when launching new terminal
-    - adds additional shell aliases and functions in `~/.shell_aliases` and `~/.shell_functions`
-  - install ohmyzsh/ohmyzsh and enable some bundled plugins
-  - enable bullet train zsh theme (others like p10k can be configured as well)
-- **role: googlechrome**
-  - add Google Chrome apt repo
-  - install Google Chrome
 - **role: vscode**
   - add Visual Studio Code apt repo
   - install Visual Studio Code